19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Delving.md

 ## Tips

-*The party should move as a group.
-They may split up, but this will cause them to roll many more random encounters.*
+*The party should usually move as a group.
+They may split up, but this will cause them to roll many more random encounters, and so it is often not a good idea.*

 *On average, a [Round](../Core%20Procedures/Round.md) should take ~5 minutes of real time.
 Rounds with combat may be longer, while other rounds may be shorter, but it should roughly average out.*